ricardohsmello/microprofile-thorntail/README.md

 This is an example of microservices using java.
 The ricas-microservices is a spring-boot application that receive a http request and calls the ricas-backend maven module using rest-template.

+We can run the micro-profile project to do the same thing above.

 ## This microservice project includes three projects
 - ricas-microprofile
 - ricas-backend